CASFRI/CASFRI/docs/specifications/README.md

 Notes:

 - LAYER is a CASFRI derived attribute that is computed based on the presence or absence of values for different layers.
 This is why it cannot be assigned an error code.
 It does not have any direct relation to any values in the source data.
+- The LYR and NFL tables define layers as described above.
+The LAYER attribute in the DST is always used to associate a DST record with a LYR or NFL layer.
+DST layer should never have values that don't match an existing LYR or NFL record.
+- ECO LAYER is only used in Parks Canada datasets with horizontal structure.

 <a name=LAYER_RANK></a>
 ### LAYER_RANK